House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Whetstone Knife Sharpening, 2015-(01), Didriks, Wikimedia Commons CC 2.0 Generic

 After you have made the knife, you will use a whetstone to sharpen it.
-This tool ensures that you have an extremely sharp and precise knife that can cut through anything.
+This tool ensures you have an extremely sharp and precise blade that can cut through anything.

 15. Dremel or Another Rotary Tool